South Africa–United States relations: Cooperation

 Throughout the Apartheid Era, economic ties between the United States and South Africa played a prominent role in their relations with one another.
 From the 1950s to the 1980s, United States exports to, imports from, and direct investment in South Africa as a whole increased.
 South Africa was seen as an important trade partner because it provided the United States with access to various mineral resources— like chromium, manganese, vanadium— vital for the U.S. steel industry.
 Aside from trade and investment, South Africa also provided a strategic location for a naval base and access to much of the African continent.
 In addition, the United States had a NASA missile tracking station located in South Africa, which became controversial in American politics due to segregation being practiced on the stations in compliance with apartheid policy.
 In the early 1950s the South African Air Force supported the United States during the Korean War by fighting on the side of the United Nations Command.
+Donald Rickard, a former US vice-consul in Durban and CIA operative, admitted that the United States believed Nelson Mandela was under the control of the Soviet Union and therefore gave the intelligence tip that led to his 1962 capture and subsequent 27-year incarceration by the Apartheid regime.

 Resistance

 Following the Sharpeville Massacre in 1960, the United States relations with South Africa began to undergo changes.
-In 1963, under the Kennedy Administration, the United States voluntarily placed an arms embargo on South Africa in cooperation with the United Nations Security Council Resolution 181.
+In 1963, under the Kennedy administration, the United States voluntarily placed an arms embargo on South Africa in cooperation with the United Nations Security Council Resolution 181.
 After President Kennedy's assassination and under Lyndon B. Johnson, the United States policy towards South Africa was greatly impacted by the Civil Rights Movement taking place at home.
 In regards to the African struggles in Africa, President Johnson shared that: